 \subsection{Sentiment Prediction with Emojis}

-Previous researchers have developed multiple methods to involve emoji information to enhance sentiment classification \cite{chen2019emojipowered, Felbo_2017}.
-We also ask: When ChatGPT performs the sentiment classification task, does it consider the emoji in the texts in its predictions?
-For the experiment setup, we choose the sentiment analysis dataset from the TweetEval benchmark \cite{barbieri2020tweeteval} with three labels: negative, neutral, and positive.
-We extract tweets with emojis from the data and obtain 805 tweets.
-We perform sentiment prediction by in-context learning (ICL) with GPT4 and GPT3.5 with 5 demonstrations on these tweets and obtain 70.31\% and 71.67\% accuracy for GPT4 and GPT3.5, respectively.
-The fine-tuning Roberta model with pretraining on the tweet corpus can achieve 69.3\% accuracy \cite{barbieri2020tweeteval}, which indicates a reliable sentiment prediction from ChatGPT.
+Previous researchers have emphasized the importance of emoji information to judge sentiment in the given inputs \cite{chen2019emojipowered, Felbo_2017}.
+We also investigate whether ChatGPT considers emojis in its sentiment classification predictions.
+For the experiment setup, we choose the sentiment analysis dataset from the TweetEval benchmark \cite{barbieri2020tweeteval}, which includes three labels: negative, neutral, and positive.
+We extract tweets containing emojis from the dataset, resulting in 805 tweets.
+We perform sentiment prediction using in-context learning (ICL) with GPT4 and GPT3.5, providing 5 demonstrations for each model.
+The models achieve 70.31\% and 71.67\% accuracy for GPT4 and GPT3.5, respectively.
+The fine-tuned RoBERTa model, pretrained on the tweet corpus, achieves 69.3\% accuracy \cite{barbieri2020tweeteval}, indicating that ChatGPT provides reliable sentiment predictions.

-Next, we remove the emojis from the input text and ask ChatGPT to assign a sentiment label again, and the performance accuracy decreases to 69.56\% and 70.19\% for GPT4 and GPT3.5, respectively.
-However, the accuracy decrease cannot demonstrate that ChatGPT utilizes emoji information for emoji prediction, since the accuracy change is not significant and the emoji removal may also change the ground truth sentiment for the text.
-We compare the sentences in which ChatGPT changes the sentiment prediction after removing the emojis and find that 19.50\% / 18.13\% tweets flip the prediction labels for GPT3.5 / GPT4 annotations.
+Next, we remove the emojis from the input text and ask ChatGPT to assign a sentiment label again.
+The performance accuracy decreases to 69.56\% and 70.19\% for GPT4 and GPT3.5, respectively.
+However, this decrease in accuracy does not conclusively demonstrate that ChatGPT utilizes emoji information for sentiment prediction, as the change is not significant and removing emojis may also alter the ground-truth sentiment of the text.
+We compare the sentences where ChatGPT changes the sentiment prediction after removing the emojis and find that 19.50\% and 18.13\% of tweets flip the prediction labels for GPT3.5 and GPT4 annotations, respectively.
 We present three randomly selected tweets with flipped predictions for GPT4 in Table \ref{tab:flipped_prediction}.